ritchie46/ritchievink.com/content/post/arima.md

 {{< figure src="/img/post-18-arima/acf.png" >}}

 As we mentioned earlier, these plots help us infer the order of the **MA(q)** model.
 In both plots we can see a clear cut off in significant values.
 Both plots start with an autocorrelation of 1.
 This is the autocorrelation at lag 0.
-The second value is the autocorrelation at lag 1 etc. The first plot the cut off is after 1 lag and in the second plot the cut off is at lag 3.
+The second value is the autocorrelation at lag 1, the third at lag 2, etc. The first plot, the cut off is after 1 lag and in the second plot the cut off is at lag 3.
 So in our artificial data set we are able to determine the order of different **MA(q)** models by looking at the ACF plot!

 ## AR process